bariskayadelen/UsefulScripts/README.md

 Electric bill calculator for Turkey.

-### billcal_electric-1.py
+### fatura_elektrik.py

-Calculates the electricity bill from consumption.
+* Calculates the electricity consumption from bill.
 The tarif and limit is set for the Turkish national grid values.

-### billcal_electric-2.py

-Calculates the electricity consumption from bill.
+* Calculates the electricity bill from consumption.
 The tarif and limit is set for the Turkish national grid values.

 ## Tax Calculator

-### tax_adder.py
+### tax_add-remove.py

-Enter your item price and tax rate calculates tax and item's final price.
+* Enter your item price and tax rate calculates tax and item's final price

-### tax_remover.py

-Enter the item's sale price and tax rate, and then find item's price.
+* nter the item's sale price and tax rate, and then find item's price.

+### tax_diplomatic_car.py

+* Calculates the electricity consumption from bill.
+The tarif and limit is set for the Turkish national grid values.

 ## Licensing